 It’s hard to resist the enticement of of a crackling fire, but how do you decide between a gas or wood burning fireplace?
 There are many factors to consider when deciding how to make sure your home stays warm through those cold, winter months.

 Aesthetics and Efficiency

 - Wood: A wood burning fireplace typically wins in the experience category.
 You get the crackle.
 You get the pop.
 You get the opportunity to roast marshmallows indoors.
 Something you don’t get is a powerful heating source.
 Wood fires usually receive up to a 15% efficiency rating, much lower than a furnace that has consistent service performed.
 They do reach high temperatures, but most of that heat disappears up the chimney.
-Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up the chimney.
+Wood burning fireplaces not only lose the heat coming from the fire, but it also pulls warm air from other parts of the home up and out the chimney.

 Air Quality and Maintenance

 If you are interested in converting your wood burning fireplace into a gas fireplace or you simply need to schedule your yearly furnace service, please call today at 918-212-8927 or schedule an appointment through our website.
 Our experts will have you cuddled up and comfortably warm in no time.

 - Wood: Air quality is crucial to all homeowners.
 Burning wood produces air pollution in and outside the home and the smoky wood aroma that a wood burning fireplace gives off could be hazardous to your health.
 Wood also creates a byproduct called creosote that lines the coating of the chimney and must be removed by a professional chimney sweep.
 Much like furnaces that should have furnace service completed consistantly, gas fireplaces also require consistant cleanings of embers and spent logs.